XRP-Dad/go-go-gadget/README.md

 5. Proxy Fetches Task: A proxy retrieves a task ID and details from the server.
 6. Proxy Performs Checks: Executes ping, traceroute, SNMP (in parallel), and SSH checks.
 7. Proxy Submits Results: Sends results to /submit-result.
-8. Server Stores Results: Results are saved in MariaDB, task marked complete.
+8. Server Stores Results: Results are saved in MariaDB, task marked complete, and cached in memory for 5 minutes.
-9. Netbox Polls for Results: Queries /get-results until data is available.
+9. Netbox Polls for Results: Queries /get-results with a 5-minute timeout to prevent infinite polling.
 10. Netbox Scores Proxies: Applies weighted scoring (ping: 40%, hops: 20%, SNMP: 30%, SSH: 10%).
 11. Best Proxy Selected: Identifies the top-scoring proxy for monitoring.
 12. End: Process completes with the best proxy selected.